China's Xi offers another $60 billion to Africa, but says no to 'vanity' projects

 “China has always had reservations about the International Criminal Court’s indictment and arrest order against Sudan’s president.
 We hope the ICC can prudently handle the relevant issue,” Foreign Ministry spokeswoman Hua Chunying told reporters.

-Reporting by Ben Blanchard and Christian Shepherd; Additional reporting by Michael Martina; Editing by Paul Tait and Darren Schuettler
+Reporting by Ben Blanchard and Christian Shepherd, additional reporting by Michael Martina; Editing by Paul Tait, Darren Schuettler and Himani Sarkar